 I love that this recipe uses only one bowl and one spoon (I prefer wooden)!
 Grab a 12 cup muffin pan and lightly grease with non-stick spray.
+Only a bowl, a spoon and the muffin pan to clean up.
+Easy!
 This recipe makes exactly 12 muffins, which I also love.

 - Gluten Free Flour Blend - Since I am gluten intolerant, I have to bake everything with gluten free flour.
 (Yes, I'm a little sad every day.)
 Thankfully, King Arthur Flour makes my absolute favorite blend of GF flour (you can read about WHY it's my favorite here), and predictably it works great in this recipe!
 In fact, my flavor-discerning husband couldn't even tell!

 - Buttermilk - The addition of buttermilk is what makes these muffins so tender and yet lends enough structure to hold the jam.
 It also adds moisture without the fat (as opposed to butter).

 - Nutmeg - This delicious spice packs a lot of flavor in such a tiny amount, and it is a great complement to a basic vanilla flavor.

 - Texture - These muffins are tender and sweet, kind of between a biscuit and a muffin in texture and flavor.